Use Case · Contractor & Vendor Compliance

 Set the requirement list once, per contractor type

-Define which documents every electrical sub, every catering vendor, every cleaning contractor must produce.
+Define which documents every electrical sub, catering vendor, or cleaning contractor must produce.
 Save it as a template.
-New contractors are onboarded against the template instead of a one-off email thread.
+New contractors onboard against the template instead of a one-off email thread.

 2